kkjha00007/ResiGate/docs/blueprint.md

 - Bills auto-calculate interest on overdue, penalties, discounts, waivers, and ad-hoc charges
 - Residents and admins have full self-service and management UIs for all billing/accounting features
 - All changes are logged in an audit trail and exportable for ERP/accounting

+---

+## Additional/Planned Features & Implementation Status

+The following features exist in the codebase but may be partially implemented, experimental, or planned for future releases.
+Their status is as follows:

+- **Bill Email Logs**
+  - Admin UI for viewing bill email logs (filter by billId, userId, status, etc.)
+  - _Status: To be implemented_

+- **Bill Emailing**
+  - UI/UX for emailing a bill to a resident
+  - _Status: To be implemented_

+- **Bill/Report Download**
+  - UI/UX for downloading bills and admin financial reports (PDF/CSV)
+  - _Status: To be implemented_

+---

+**Note:**
+- Some features may be stubs or under development.
+For the most current and complete list, refer to the codebase or contact the technical team.
+- See also: API Documentation for endpoint details.